Guide to Airline Charges and Fees

 Work out if you will need or want any extra amenities such as WiFi on your flight.
 Although WiFi can be expensive in your flight, you may need it if you will need to work on a long-haul flight.
 You can read more about the airlines with the best WiFi here, including which airlines provide it for free!
 It often works out cheaper to pre-book WiFi before flying, rather than paying full price on the plane.
 However, be sure to research your airline before travelling to see price variations.

 Alternatively, you may wish to have access to an airport lounge.
 This can be quite costly if you choose one of the premium lounges, but some can provide great value for money.
-For example, the Strata Lounge in Auckland Airport is only $36 USD, but includes WiFi, seating, unlimited drinks and food.
+For example, the Strata Lounge in Auckland Airport (AKL) is only $36 USD, but includes WiFi, seating, unlimited drinks and food.
 Additionally, some plane tickets include complimentary access to these lounges, so although the more premium ticket may be more expensive, you will get more for your money through access to these lounges.
+NB: if you want access to airport lounge facilities, but don't want to pay for a more expensive ticket, Alternative Airlines sells airport lounge passes so you can have a touch of comfort before and after flying.

 Finally, you may want to consider priority boarding.
 Like airport lounges, your flight ticket may already include this so be sure to check.
 However, some airlines will offer this as an add-on purchase, allowing you to board the plane before anyone else.
 This is a great option if you have decided to save on checked luggage fees, and want to be sure there will be room for the overhead lockers for your bag, or if you simply want to get settled and not feel rushed getting into your seat.